Phylogenetic latent space models for network data: Applications

-Figure \ref{figure:crime_2} illustrates the output of this analysis through the {\em DensiTree} and {\em consensus tree} learned by the proposed \textsc{phylnet} model with the same hyperparameters and \textsc{mcmc} settings as in the simulations studies in Section~\ref{sec_phy_4}.
-Interestingly, these trees reveal yet-unexplored hierarchies of increasingly-nested macro, meso and micro modules attributable to {\em locali} differentiations, role specialization within {\em locali}, and blood-family ties, respectively.
-Besides providing novel quantitative support to criminology theories on the organizational structure of the 'Ndrangheta mafia \citep[e.g.,][]{paoli2007mafia,catino2014mafias,calderoni2017communities}, this unique tree structure also unveils specific criminals with more nuanced positions that partially depart from those of the more rigid 'Ndrangheta architecture.
-This is the case, for example, of the two affiliates within the clades of bosses from the blue and green {\em locali}.
-According to the judicial documents, these affiliates are high-rank members of the organization with a central role in overseeing the implementation of bosses' decisions.
-Consistent with~the~learned~trees,~such~a~role~is~closer~to~the~one covered by a boss than an affiliate.
-It is also interesting to notice three bosses of different {\em locali} form a subtree with the clade corresponding to the orange {\em locale}.
-Although this positioning might appear unusual, in the judicial documents these bosses are listed among those supporting a failed attempt to increase the independence of the 'Ndrangheta group in the area of Milan from the leading families in Calabria.
-The inferred tree suggests that this failed attempt resulted in a need for these bosses to move away from the corresponding {\em locale} and move their area of influence towards the orange~one.~This movement is also followed by closely-related affiliates.
-These results clarify the ability of \textsc{phylnet} to learn not only higher-level modular hierarchies within the network, but also more nuanced lower-level heterogenous behaviours of specific nodes, thereby achieving an effective balance between the rigid high-level organizational structure of 'Ndrangheta and the more fluid local positioning of its members.
+Figure \ref{figure:crime_2} illustrates the output of this analysis via the {\em DensiTree} and {\em consensus tree} learned~by the \textsc{phylnet} model with the same hyperparameters and \textsc{mcmc} settings as in the simulation~studies in Section~\ref{sec_phy_4}.
+Interestingly, these trees reveal unexplored hierarchies of increasingly-nested macro, meso and micro modules attributable to {\em locali} differentiations, role specialization within {\em locali}, and blood-family ties, respectively.
+Besides providing novel quantitative support to criminology theories on the organizational structure of 'Ndrangheta \citep[e.g.,][]{paoli2007mafia,catino2014mafias,calderoni2017communities}, this tree structure also unveils specific criminals with nuanced positions that partially depart from those of the more rigid 'Ndrangheta architecture.
+This is the case, for example,~of~the two affiliates in the clades of bosses from the blue~and~green {\em locali}.
+According to the judicial~acts, these affiliates are high-rank members with a key role in overseeing~implementation of bosses' decisions.
+Consistent~with~the~learned trees, this role is closer to the one covered by a boss than~an affiliate.
+It is also interesting to note three bosses of different {\em locali} form a subtree with~the~clade corresponding to the orange {\em locale}.
+Although this positioning might appear unusual, in the judicial acts these bosses are listed among those supporting a failed attempt to increase the independence of the 'Ndrangheta group in the area of Milan from the leading families in Calabria.
+The inferred tree suggests that this event resulted in a need for these~bosses to move away from the corresponding {\em locale} and move their area of influence towards the orange one.
+This movement is also followed by the close affiliates.
+These results clarify the ability of \textsc{phylnet} to learn not only higher-level modular hierarchies within the network, but also more nuanced lower-level heterogeneous behaviours of specific nodes, thereby achieving an effective balance between the rigid high-level organizational structure of 'Ndrangheta and the more fluid local~positioning~of~its~members.